martiniusDE/firefly-iii/installation-guide.md

 sudo mysql_install_db; sudo mysql_secure_installation
 ```

+If everything works as intended you have created a root user for MySQL and a password.
+Maybe you had MySQL already.

 Ubuntu 16 and higher come with PHP 7.
 You're set!
 If you do not run Ubuntu 16 or higher, use these commands to install PHP 7: